rimaog/simpletools/README.md

     Joomla
     WordPress

 Feel free to add more login types if you want.
 The tool is very straightforward thanks to its simple GUI.
+You just need to select the login type, provide the target username, and input a list of passwords to attempt.
 2. Vulnerability Tool

 This tool combines multiple well-known security tools: